 From 2016 onwards, the Sinyi housing price index (for existing residential buildings) continuously declined at a slower pace (Chart 2.44), but the degree of the decline narrowed quarter by quarter.
-The index
+The index turned to increase by 1.47% in 2017 Q1.
+However, compared to its highest point in 2014 Q2, the index was still down by 6.56%.

-Chart 2.45 Debt servicing ratios for housing loans and house price to income ratios
+Chart 2.45 Debt servicing ratios for housing